bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="slider-control, href is pound (#)." />
 </p>

-That&apos;s because these buttons over here are really just links.
-If you click on the link without that, then this pound sign ends up in the URL, this hash and I don&apos;t really like that.
-The event prevent default, keeps that from happening, evt prevent default passing in that thing.
+<p>That&apos;s because these buttons over here are really just links.
+If you click
+on the link without that, then this pound sign ends up in the URL, this hash and I don&apos;t really like that.
+The event prevent default, keeps that from happening, evt prevent default passing in that thing.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 389. if counter = slidecount then ...
 (233) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">